Forest0923/memo/content/en/docs/archlinux/base-install-manuals/inst-btrfs-timeshift/index.md

 pacman -S git
 ```

-Install cron which is used by Snapper. cron is used to execute the program on a scheduled basis.
+Install cron which is used by Timeshift. cron is used to execute the program on a scheduled basis.

 ```sh
 pacman -S cron